Positive behavior interventions and supports: Tier 3: Tertiary level (support for few)

 To succeed in a tier 3 intervention, both tier 1 and tier 2 interventions must also be in place.
 Also, support must be conducted in a comprehensive and collaborative manner.

 The Tier 3 process should include the student with the behavior issue and the people who know them the best on a personal level working together as a behavioral support team (BST).
-Support should be tailored to the student’s specific needs.
+The BST should consist of teachers, administrators, school social workers, psychologists, counselors and/or a licensed behavior specialist.
+Support should be tailored to the student’s specific needs and student interests should be taken into consideration.
 It should also include multiple interventions.
-The goal at this level is to diminish problematic behavior, increase adaptive skills, and attempt to increase the student’s quality of life.
+The goal at this level is to diminish problematic behavior, increase adaptive skills, and attempt to increase the student's quality of life.